Lukenar11/MoleculeOS/docs/STYLES.md

 ### Break function signatures as follows:

-- Break parameters into separate lines
+- Break parameters into separate lines if the character limit has been exceeded
 - Place `const noexcept` on a new line if the character limit has been exceeded.

 Examples: